Days after suing Trump, Stormy Daniels coming to South Florida

-POMPANO BEACH, Fla. - Porn star Stormy Daniels is coming to South Florida this weekend just days after suing President Trump over non-disclosure agreement.
+POMPANO BEACH, Fla. - Porn star Stormy Daniels is coming to South Florida this weekend, just days after suing President Trump over a non-disclosure agreement.

 More Stormy Daniels Headlines